genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 2. Refresh the page.
 :::

 Now we need access to this component in the web console.
-In most browsers you can do this by right-clicking on `<zero-layout>` in the element inspector and selecting an option that is similar to "store in a global variable".
+In most browsers, you can do this by right-clicking on `<zero-layout>` in the element inspector and selecting an option that is similar to "store in a global variable".

 ![](/img/zero-layout-select.png)

-This will save the layout in a variable such as `temp1`.
+This saves the layout in a variable such as *temp1*.

 ![](/img/temp1-global-variable.png)

-Then, to get to get the layout run this command in the web console:
+Then, to get to get the layout, run this command in the web console:

 ```javascript title='web console'
 JSON.stringify(temp1.getLayout()) // temp0, or whatever your browser saved the layout in